Publicly-Detectable Watermarking for Language Models: Empirical Evaluation

 \subsection{Generation and Detection Runtimes}

-In this section, we discuss the generation and detection runtimes shown in ~\Cref{fig:generate_and_detect_runtimes}.
+In this section, we discuss the generation and detection runtimes shown in~\Cref{fig:generate_and_detect_runtimes}.

-\textbf{Text generation.} $\mathsf{plain}$ generation without any watermarking or bit reduction is, as expected, the fastest---we use this setting as our control against which we compare the performance of the watermarking schemes. $\mathsf{plain\ with\ bits}$ and $\mathsf{symmetric}$ are closely correlated, implying that the dominating cost of~\citet{christ2023undetectable}'s watermarking scheme is the arbitrary-to-binary vocabulary reduction.
+\textbf{Text generation.} $\mathsf{plain}$ generation without any watermarking or bit reduction is, as expected, the fastest---we use this setting as our control against which we compare the performance of the watermarking schemes. $\mathsf{plain\ with\ bits}$ and $\mathsf{symmetric}$ are closely correlated, implying that the dominating cost of~\citet{christ2024undetectable}'s watermarking scheme is the arbitrary-to-binary vocabulary reduction.
 The $\mathsf{asymmetric}$ scheme ran approximately twice as fast on each prompt for the parameters we used in this experiment.
+We note that both watermarking methods are implemented without advanced optimization; therefore, the concrete time measurements should be interpreted relative to the $\mathsf{plain}$ baseline.
+In particular, the $\mathsf{asymmetric}$ protocol's rejection sampling loop is parallelizable---this would drastically improve generation times (see~\Cref{subsec:performance_optimizations}).

 \textbf{Watermark detection.} We see $\mathsf{asymmetric}$ detection runs significantly faster than $\mathsf{symmetric}$ detection. $\mathsf{asymmetric}$ consistently runs near 0.01s and $\mathsf{symmetric}$ varies between 10 and 10,000s for Mistral 7B.
 This aligns with performance expectations.
 Detecting an asymmetric watermark takes constant time in our implementation because we know the starting index of the signature.
 Note that in extensions of this implementation where the location of the signature in the text is unknown, detecting an asymmetric watermark would take linear time in the generated text length $n$ using a sliding window (see~\Cref{subsec:protocol_extensions}).
-On the other hand, detecting a symmetric watermark runs in quadratic time based on the generated text length $n$~\citep{christ2023undetectable}.
+On the other hand, detecting a symmetric watermark runs in quadratic time based on the generated text length $n$~\citep{christ2024undetectable}.